icanrealizeum/hsts-hacky/README.md

 The project had no license, and since I(@ActualizeInMaterial) am not the original author, I am only able to release the modifications that I did to it under UNLICENSE(and/or CC0, your pick!).
 The rest is, who knows?!...

+Check out the original location(from where it was forked): https://github.com/redpois0n/hsts-everywhere-chrome